dockstore/dockstore-ui2/README.md

 3. Login to one of the test users already in the database by setting the browser `ng2-ui-auth_token` to `fake-admin-token`, `fake-curator-token` or `fake-basic-1-token`.
 Then, refresh the page.
 (To locate `ng2-ui-auth_token` in chrome, go to developer tools -> application -> storage (on the left snackbar) -> local storage -> http://localhost:4200)
 4. Make any desired changes to the database, preferably via the UI.
 It's not recommended to manually change the smoke test database with SQL commands, as this can cause constraint issues, but in some cases it is required.
 5. Create a new database dump for the content in postgres, for example if postgres is running in a Docker container, execute:
 `docker exec -t postgres1 pg_dump -U postgres --column-inserts webservice_test > smoke_test_db.sql`
+6. Verify the database dump doesn't have any live tokens in the tokens table (Search for `Data for Name: token; Type: TABLE DATA; Schema: public; Owner: dockstore`), then commit the new database dump.

 ## Further help